calyx-servicios/stock/print_check_control/README.rst

 ==================

 .. !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
    !!
-This file is intended to be in every module    !!
+This module allow the user to have control     !!
-   !! to explain why and how it works.               !!
+   !! over the printed stock reports.                !!
    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!